Ginger Crinkle Cookies

 - 1 cup (142 g) all-purpose flour

 - ½ teaspoon salt

 - 1 teaspoon cinnamon

-- 1/4 teaspoon ground ginger
+- ¼ teaspoon ground ginger

-- 1/8 teaspoon cloves
+- ⅛ teaspoon cloves

-- 1/3 cup granulated sugar, for rolling
+- ⅓ cup (71 g) granulated sugar, for rolling

 - In a large bowl, with a handheld electric mixer or using an electric stand mixer, beat together the butter, brown sugar, egg whites and molasses.
 The mixture will look curdled – no worries, it's ok!

 - Cover and chill the dough for at least 30 minutes.

 - Preheat the oven to 375 degrees F. Place the granulated sugar in a shallow dish.
 Form the dough into 1 1/2-tablespoon sized balls and roll each one in the sugar.
 Place 2 inches apart on lightly greased or lined baking sheets (lined with parchment paper or silpat liners).